alekseyzimin/masurca/README.md

 # 2. Installation instructions

-To install, first download the latest distribution from ftp://ftp.genome.umd.edu/pub/MaSuRCA/.
+To install, first download the latest distribution from ftp://ftp.genome.umd.edu/pub/MaSuRCA/ or from the github release page.
 Then untar/unzip the package MaSuRCA-X.X.X.tgz, cd to the resulting folder and run './install.sh'.
 The installation script will configure and make all necessary packages.

 In the rest of this document, '/install_path' refers to a path to the directory in which './install.sh' was run.